Laqwanda-Nettles/Peace-of-Mind/README.md

 Storybook proved invaluable for testing components in isolation.
 This approach not only helped identify issues early but also improved my workflow by providing a visual representation of each component.
 Adjusting the installation to use `npx storybook@next init` was an important lesson in addressing compatibility issues.

+## Day 3: Home Page Development

+### Overview

+On Day 2, I focused on building the homepage layout and setting up the structure for other core pages of the project.
+The primary goal was to create a visually appealing and responsive homepage that fits well on different screen sizes.
+I also added foundational components and pages for future content, laying the groundwork for further development.

+### Key Accomplishments

+#### 1. Homepage Layout and Responsive Design

+- **Hero Section:** Created a welcoming hero section with a background image, an inviting message, and a call-to-action button to start journaling.
+- **Quotes Section:** Integrated a section to display an inspirational quote, with loading state management to handle data retrieval from the quote API.
+- **Features Section:** Showcased key app features (Journal, Mood Tracker, Resources) using a HoverCard component for a dynamic, user-friendly experience.

+#### 2. Global Components Integration

+- **Navbar:** Added a navigation bar for easy access across pages.
+- **Footer:** Included a footer for a polished, consistent look.
+- **QuoteCard:** Created a reusable QuoteCard component for displaying quotes fetched from the API.
+- **HoverCard:** Developed an interactive HoverCard component to highlight features on hover, enhancing engagement.

+#### 3. Page Setup

+- Initialized the following pages with a static layout including the Navbar, Header, and Footer:
+  - **Journal:** Placeholder for the personal journal dashboard.
+  - **Resources:** Page for curated mental health resources.
+  - **About:** Simple layout to introduce the purpose and vision of the project.

+#### 4. Journal Entry Modal

+- Created a journal entry form modal for the Journal page, where users can write daily reflections and observations.
+This form will allow for future development of tracking and saving journal entries.

+### Next Steps

+- **Develop the Journal Dashboard:** Begin implementing the Journal Dashboard, where users can view and manage their journal entries and track mood over time.

 ## Getting Started

 First, clone repository and install dependencies: